 Proactively identified and evaluated process improvements to enhance the quality of cataloging records produced.

-Regularly provided new ophthalmology and optics terms for inclusion in the NLM classification system and Medical Subject Headings (MeSH).
+Provided new ophthalmology and optics terms for inclusion in the NLM classification system and Medical Subject Headings (MeSH).

 Once the full cataloging records were entered into the system - there was a significant reduction in 'redundancy' saving time and effort.